Craft beer is a growing field.

 - Write copy with your target consumer in mind.

-In addition to serving as a brand ambassador, your website is also a great venue for attracting a wider customer base.
-Strong copy describing your beers along with enticing photography will make consumers want to give them a try.
+Besides serving as a brand ambassador, your business website is also a great venue for attracting a wider customer base.
+Strong copy describing your beers, along with enticing photography, will make consumers want to give them a try.

 Finally, a strong website design will lend credibility and legitimacy to your business.
 Make sure you’re using your website to its fullest capacity.

-To learn more about great website design, check out Grow Your Small Business With These 7 Website Design Best Practices and 7 Modern Web Design Trends for 2019.
+To learn more about great website design, check out Grow Your Small Business With These 7 Website Design Best Practices and 10 biggest web design trends for 2021.

 There’s no doubt about it – starting a craft beer business is hard work.